Subedimandip37/Subedimandip37.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I am a [Post-Graduation Research Fellow](https://nyuad.nyu.edu/en/academics/undergraduate/undergraduate-research/tamayyuz-research-fellowship.html) in the Economics Department at NYU Abu Dhabi under the supervision of [Assoc.
+Prof. Raul Santaeulalia-Llopis](https://nyuad.nyu.edu/en/academics/divisions/social-science/faculty/raul-santaeulalia-llopis.html).
+My primary research interest is in labor economics, macro development, and policy evaluation.

+My current research focuses on the impact of India's 1991 industrial delicensing policy.
+I am using structural models and firm-level data to analyze whether the reform improved efficiency by reducing entry barriers or simply increased firm heterogeneity and experimentation.

+I am a May 2025 graduate of NYU Abu Dhabi and aim to pursue a PhD in economics.